jim-schwoebel/voicebook/README.md

 ![](https://media.giphy.com/media/2vjOYEirHFRjdZvhWR/giphy.gif)

---> CAN MAKE A STRING OF GIFS WITH https://ezgif.com/optimize/ezgif-3-a68184d62e.gif

 Check out the [wiki](https://github.com/jim-schwoebel/voicebook/wiki) for additional documentation around each chapter - including an overview of what the scripts do.
 The wiki can help guide where to look if you're just using this repo to get some starter scripts.

 ## Getting started: setting up environment (mac)